yuqingwwang/fac-portfolio/learnings/http.md

 ## 4. Use the fetch method to make HTTP requests and receive responses

-See above :)

 We mainly focused on fetching departure information from TfL's API.
 From there, we selected the features we're interested in and formatted them before displaying the results.

 ## 5. Configure the options argument of the fetch method to make GET and POST requests

-No POST request was made

 ## 6. Use the map array method to create a new array containing new values